Baked Miso Salmon is a 4-ingredient easy 15-minute seafood dinner bursting with umami flavor and topped with crunchy black sesame seeds.

 Do you love salmon?
-We sure do and especially when it is cooked to perfection.
-Just until it easily flakes with a fork.
-Salmon usually needs about 10 minutes per pound baked at 375-degree oven or (190 degrees C).
+We sure do and especially when it is cooked to perfection, just like our orange glazed salmon bites.
+Salmon usually needs about 10 minutes per pound baked at 375-degree oven or (190 degrees C) or easily flakes with a fork.
 However, wild salmon is a little leaner and we have found that it will start to flake sooner than farmed salmon which is a little fattier.
 Be sure to check on your wild salmon at about the 7-minute mark.
 Our Fabulous Seafood and Fish Recipes are sure to have something that everyone will enjoy.

 If you love salmon, be sure to try these recipes

 Did You Like Our Recipe?
 Leave a ⭐⭐⭐⭐⭐ rating and/or a review in the comments section below.
 Your feedback is always appreciated!
 Follow us for more delicious recipes on Pinterest, Instagram, Twitter and Facebook!
 Don't forget to sign up for our email list for more free recipes.

 - 1 pound salmon fillets

 - 2 tablespoon miso paste yellow or miso paste of choice